Xudong-Huang/may_waiter/README.md

 # coroutine waiter library

-this library provide a map associated or token associated bloking primitive that waiting for a response.
+This library provide a map associated blocking primitive that waiting for a response produced by another coroutine

 * the map associated interface is through `WaiterMap`
 ```rust